google/skia-buildbot/CDB.md

 > https://www.cockroachlabs.com/docs/releases/

-Make sure to download the version that corresponds to the version used in production, which can be checked by looking at the YAML file in the [`k8s-config`](https://skia.googlesource.com/k8s-config/) repo.
+Make sure to download the version that corresponds to the version used in production, which can be checked by looking at the YAML file in the [`k8s-config`](https://skia.googlesource.com/k8s-config/) repo(This is v22.1 as of Apr 2024).

     cd /tmp; cockroach start-single-node --insecure --listen-addr=127.0.0.1